 The Arizona Process Servers Association provides training and resources to help process servers in the state.

 Training and Education Options in Arizona

-We previously discussed the importance of attending a fugitive recovery course so that you can learn more about fugitive recovery and the process and laws governing Arizona.
-A great foundation for that profession-specific training is a two- or four-year education program on criminal justice or policies of criminal procedure.
-With a formal education, you will be more knowledgeable about the crime and justice system and you will show potential employers that you are serious about your career.
+A great foundation for fugitive recovery work is a two- or four-year education program in criminal justice.
+With a formal education, you will be more knowledgeable about the criminal justice system, and you can show potential employers that you are serious about your career.
 Listed below are a few schools in Arizona that offer associate degrees or a certificate program in criminal justice.

 Arizona State University